Raistlin Majere: Early life

 Raistlin and his brother formed a friendship with other citizens of Solace who would one day become their fellow Heroes of the Lance.
 These friendships and the mentorship of Flint Fireforge and Tanis Half-Elven helped fill the gap that the sudden loss of their parents had created.
 Raistlin's skills continued to grow even as he developed a love for herbalism and played an instrumental role in saving Solace from a plague.

-In the twins’ early twenties, they accompanied Flint, Tanis, and the kender, Tasslehoff Burrfoot, to Haven for a market fair.
+When the twins were in their early twenties, they accompanied Flint, Tanis, and the kender, Tasslehoff Burrfoot, to Haven for a market fair.
 It was there that Raistlin encountered the cult of the false god Belzor, and where he again met the Renegade Wizard, Judith, who was using magic to bamboozle the townspeople into believing in her.
 By revealing she was using magic and not the powers of a god (by casting a spell of his own), Raistlin proved that she was a charlatan, destroying her cult and at the same time invoking the wrath of the townspeople against himself, coming dangerously close to being burned at the stake.

 However, the spell Raistlin had used was illegal for him to cast, as an untested mage, by the law of the Conclave of Wizards.
 Rather than discipline him, less than one year later, the Conclave decided to summon Raistlin to the Tower of High Sorcery at Wayreth Forest to take the Test.
 This in itself was astonishing for no one so young had ever taken the grueling test, which touted death as the price of failure.
 Raistlin and his brother left Solace, being unable by Conclave law to tell anyone where they were going, and made their way to the Tower.